samhinshaw/stat540/homework/SamHinshawHomework.md

 fit.yeast <- contrasts.fit(fit.yeast, contrast.matrix.yeast)
 efit.yeast <- eBayes(fit.yeast)
 tT.yeast <- topTable(efit.yeast, adjust.method="BH", number = Inf) # I know BH is default, but it's still good to specify
+#tT.yeast <- topTable(efit.yeast, adjust.method="fdr", number = Inf, p.value = 1e-5) # I know BH is default, but it's still good to specify
+## It is not specified to have a cutoff here, so I'm leaving it without a cutoff for now, but still with FDR (aka "BH") correction

 tT.yeast %>% head() %>% kable("markdown")
 ```